CtrlK

 Add an explicit numbered forensic workflow with validation checkpoints: hash the PST before analysis, verify export completeness, validate chain of custody documentation.

-Move the full Python class to a separate referenced file and keep only a concise usage snippet in the main SKILL.md.
+Trim the Python class to essential methods or move the full implementation to a separate referenced file, keeping only a concise usage example in SKILL.md.

 DimensionReasoningScore